 Build My Rank officially died on March 19th 2012.
 In their valedictory post, they confirmed that Google had found and de-indexed most of their network, which was about 22,000 websites with pagerank of greater than 1 (and some going up to PR6).
-For those who are unsure what (BMR) Build My Rank Alternatives was about, it was a blog network, which allowed to to join for a monthly fee and then post unique content to their network, which was then placed on one of their high PR blogs.
+For those who are unsure what (BMR) Build My Rank was about, it was a blog network, which allowed to to join for a monthly fee and then post unique content to their network, which was then placed on one of their high PR blogs.
 You could post unlimited posts, as long as they were unique, and a lot of webmasters and seo experts used them to rank websites.
-BMR had a good reputation in the seo world – their network delivered high rankings for those who used it.
+Build My Rank had a good reputation in the seo world – their network delivered high rankings for those who used it.

 This leaves webmasters and SEO firms with a dilemma; they have websites dropping in the search results thanks to loss of links, and they need to replace those links.
 Most of all they need to replace links with new links that Google approves of and will not de-index.

 Guest posting has always been around, but webmasters looking for a push-button solution always avoided it, because it involved sending out a lot of emails to other webmasters in your niche, asking if you could submit a guest post, and then writing high quality articles for those that accept the offer.
+Build My Rank created more of an easy way out which was popular at the time.

 Now that the easy solutions have been nuked, guest posting is now back in fashion, and several guest posting exchanges have been set up to make it easier for webmasters to get in touch with each other.
+They also provide the best way to get back links.

 Web 2.0 sites are websites like Squidoo and Hubpages which allow people to write on their platforms and allow you to place a link in your article in return.
 Some are intensely social, like Squidoo, and others provide you with standalone subdomains, like yolasite.